|Distance||202 miles (325 km)|

 |Direct train||Yes, there is 1 direct train a day|

-Trains from London to Leiden cover the 202 miles (325 km) long trip taking on average 4 h 11 min with our travel partners like Eurostar.
+Trains from Cambridge to Amsterdam cover the 202 miles (325 km) long journey with our travel partners like.
 Normally, there is 1 train operating per day, including direct services available.
-You can get the cheapest train tickets for this journey for as low as £64, but the average price of train tickets is £150.
-Travellers depart most frequently from London Victoria and arrive in Leiden Centraal.
+Travellers depart most frequently from Cambridge and arrive in Amsterdam Centraal.

-Travel by train between London, United Kingdom and Leiden, Netherlands is: Partially open.
+Travel between Cambridge, United Kingdom and Amsterdam, Netherlands by train is: Partially open.

 Return travel from Netherlands to United Kingdom is: Partially open.